-For the 50th anniversary of the launch of the iconic Jaguar E-type, Jaguar Daimler Heritage Trust commissioned local artist Ian Cook to create a unique painting.
+In 2011 for the 50th anniversary of the launch of the iconic Jaguar E-type, Jaguar Daimler Heritage Trust commissioned local artist Ian Cook to create a unique painting.
+Ian is renowned for producing his paintings using radio controlled cars, car tyres and toy car wheels instead of paint brushes.
 In front of a live audience at the Coventry Transport Museum, Ian created a copy of the famous picture of Norman Dewis in the Jaguar E-type 77 RW – the car he drove overnight from Coventry to Geneva in record time to support the launch.

-The painting was on display at our 2021 ‘E-type Evolution Exhibition’ at the British Motor museum which commemorated the 60th anniversary of the launch of the E-Type.
+More recently the painting was displayed as part of our 2021 ‘E-type Evolution Exhibition’ at the British Motor Museum in Gaydon which commemorated the 60th anniversary of the launch of the E-Type.

-Following the exhibition, the painting was returned to storage.
+Following the exhibition, the painting was crated up and returned to our secure offsite storage facility.

 The Artist